What is a Medical Assistant & What Do They Do?

 Skills Required to Be a Medical Assistant

-In order to perform their jobs effectively, medical assistants need to be proficient in a variety of skills.
-Here are some of the key skills required to become a medical assistant.
+To perform their jobs effectively, medical assistants need to be proficient in a variety of skills.
+Here are some key medical assistant skills required to be successful:

-- Medical terminology: Working closely with physicians and other staff requires speaking and understanding medical terminology.
-Medical assistants should be very comfortable with all the vocabulary and abbreviations needed to accurately record patient information into the electronic health record.
+• Medical terminology: Working closely with physicians and other staff requires speaking and understanding medical terminology.
+Medical assistants should be very comfortable with all the vocabulary and abbreviations needed to accurately record patient information in medical records.

 >> See More: Skills Required to be a Medical Assistant